enhancedformysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Preface.md

 7. Improvements to MySQL are referred to as improved MySQL or modified MySQL.
 8. The transaction isolation level in TPC-C tests is *Read Committed*.
 9. The storage engine used for transactions is InnoDB.
+10. Unless otherwise stated, the default mode during MySQL Group Replication testing is single-primary mode.
-10. The *binlog_format* parameter is set to row-based format.
+11. The *binlog_format* parameter is set to row-based format.
-11. MySQL, whether primary or secondary, uses GTID (Global Transaction Identifier).
+12. MySQL, whether primary or secondary, uses GTID (Global Transaction Identifier).
-12. Cluster settings include *replica_preserve_commit_order=on*.
+13. Cluster settings include *replica_preserve_commit_order=on*.
-13. Most tests are based on BenchmarkSQL TPC-C.
+14. Most tests are based on BenchmarkSQL TPC-C.
-14. Unless stated otherwise, TPC-C tests are generally based on partitioned large tables.
+15. Unless stated otherwise, TPC-C tests are generally based on partitioned large tables.

 ## How to Contact Us